 Wadena-Deer Creek High School

-After severe weather flattened Wadena-Deer Creek High School in 2010, the district approved plans for an energy efficient new building, creating an optimal learning environment.
+After severe weather flattened Wadena-Deer Creek High School in 2010, the district approved plans for a new energy efficient building, creating an optimal learning environment.

 Wadena, MN